U.S. Space Force chief to give main address at UND Commencement on May 14

 About the Chester Fritz Distinguished Professors

-UND will also recognize two new Chester Fritz Distinguished Professors: Glenda Lindseth, Distinguished Professor of Nursing; and Sean Valentine, Distinguished Professor of Management.
+UND also will recognize two new Chester Fritz Distinguished Professors: Glenda Lindseth, Distinguished Professor of Nursing; and Sean Valentine, Distinguished Professor of Management.
 Valentine, who was named in 2020, will be honored at this commencement.
-Julia Zhou, who was also named Chester Fritz Distinguished Professor of Chemistry this year, will take part in a future ceremony.
+Julia Zhao, who was also named Chester Fritz Distinguished Professor of Chemistry this year, will take part in a future ceremony.

 The professorship, UND’s highest academic honor, is bestowed upon professors who have made significant achievements in research, teaching and service, as well as have acclaim or national recognition for their work.